 Mets power past Soto's big blasts for 11-6 win

-Brandon Nimmo, Pete Alonso and Dominic Smith each homered Wednesday night as the New York Mets overcame a two-homer performance by the Washington Nationals' Juan Soto in a 11-6 win at Citi Field in New York.
+Brandon Nimmo, Pete Alonso and Dominic Smith each homered Wednesday night as the host New York Mets overcame a two-homer performance by the Washington Nationals' Juan Soto in a 11-6 win.
 Soto drove in four of Washington's runs, including three in the top of the first inning when he clouted a 466-foot shot that cleared the seats in the upper deck in right field.
 It was longest homer of Soto's three-year major league career.

 Anibal Sanchez (0-3) endured his third straight rough start, puffing his earned run average up to 9.69.
 In lasting just 2 2/3 innings, Sanchez permitted six hits and five runs, walking two and whiffing two.
 Sanchez couldn't make a three-run advantage last an inning.
 After Nimmo's homer, the Mets pieced together three straight two-out hits to put them ahead for good.
 Alonso and Smith collected RBI doubles, and Andres Gimenez slapped a run-scoring single to cap the outburst.